M1nKo/eqens-haskell-edition/readme.txt

-If you want to try it but can't/want to compile it, the zip called "eqens - compiled.zip" contains the compiled project, to play you simply have to run the file "Main.exe".
+If you want to try it but can't/want to compile it, the zip called "eqens - compiled.zip" contains the compiled project, to play you simply have to unzip all the files in a folder and run the file "Main.exe".